ZhengdaoZhang/my-study/english.md

     B: Excellent!
 Lisa, it's great to have you j\oin our team, even if just online.
     B: Okay, team.
 Let's help Lisa with the support she needs to start.
     B: Now here are the topics on today's agenda…

+### Dialogue 4: A training session

+    J: Good morning!
+I’m James and I’m here to help you with your training.Can you briefly introduce yourself?
+    S: Hi!
+I'm Sophie.
+I'm here to improve my project management skills.
+I want to learn more about project management.Nice to meet you James.
+    J: Thank you Sophie.
+We have a lot of talk about today,and i'm sure we'll have great insights to share during our training session.
+Let's get started!